Updated 03 December 2020

-If you’re starting up a new business, you want to make sure it keeps going.
+If you’re an entrepreneur starting up a new business, you want to make sure it keeps going.
 Eight out of 10 startups fail within two years, according to Bloomberg, so how can yours be in the successful 20 per cent?
 The secret is to prepare your business for the challenges that will come during those vulnerable early years.

 If you’re founding the business with someone else, make sure they are the perfect fit both for you and the business.
 Don’t allow yourself to be biased towards a friend or a relative.
 Yes, it’s important that you get along, but a small amount of personal friction is better than having someone who isn’t up to the job.
 Remember, you are trusting this person with your livelihood.